Kemjae/Counter-Program-Javascript-/README.md

  📂 Project File Structure

- /counter-project
+ /Counter-Project
 │
-├── index.html         The HTML file that displays the counter and buttons ├── style.css          The CSS file for styling the page ├── script.js          The JavaScript file containing all the logic └── README.md          This file you are reading now
+├── index.html
+├── style.css
+├── script.js
+└── README.md

 ✨ How to Use